ovidiuch/ui-development-made-simple/README.md

 # UI development made simple

-My JSHeroes talk on how to build a scalable UI architecture
+My JSHeroes talk on how to build a scalable UI architecture (powered by [React Cosmos](https://github.com/react-cosmos/react-cosmos))

 ```bash